paritytech/stateless-blockchain/README.md

 the runtime still utilizes the underlying storage trie of Substrate as well as multiple SRML components.
 However, the storage requirements are still fairly minimal.

+## Vector Commitments

+The directory titled "vector-commitment" is a crate that implements both binary and vector commitments using the RSA accumulator.
+Vector commitments allow for the efficient commitment of a binary vector by mapping the indices of elements that are 1 to primes and then batch adding them to the accumulator.
+We can generalize this scheme further to accumulate a key-value store by using a large sparse vector and taking advantage of our batching functions.
+Using vector commitments, we can build an account-based stateless blockchain.

 ## Future Work

 Here is a non-comprehensive list of potential future steps.